codepath/android_guides/Animations.md

 ![GIF](http://i.imgur.com/YEmtaE6.gif)

-You can also check out the popular [ImageViewEx](https://github.com/frapontillo/ImageViewEx) library for another solution.
+You can also check out the popular [android-gif-drawable](https://github.com/koral--/android-gif-drawable) library for another solution.
 An alternative method is simply to [use a WebView](http://droid-blog.net/2011/10/17/tutorial-how-to-play-animated-gifs-in-android-part-3/).
-Any of these approaches will make displaying animated gifs fairly straightforward.

 ## Lollipop Animations